phe-bioinformatics/phe-bioinformatics.github.io/_posts/2017-06-14-ggtree_exploration.md

 ---
 ### Experiments with ggtree

 Being predominantly a python user when it comes to bioinformatics analyses I was keen to try and find a python library to draw trees with associated 'heatmaps' that display categorical meta data alongside the tip labels of the tree.
 I really tried to like the ete3 library that some had recommended but found the interface to the functions too obtuse.
-Other colleagues suggested the ggtree package in R. Although it has a similar API to ggplot2, which in itself takes some getting used to, the documentation is good and with a little effort taken to read the extnsive docs has a fairly intuitive interface.
+Other colleagues suggested the ggtree package in R. Although it has a similar API to ggplot2, which in itself takes some getting used to, the documentation is good and with a little effort taken to read the extensive docs has a fairly intuitive interface.

 This post will explore my explorations in how phylogenies and associated heatmaps can be drawn using the [ggtree package](https://guangchuangyu.github.io/ggtree/) in R. I would strongly recommend using [RStudio](https://www.rstudio.com/) since it makes working within R a breeze, particularly with graphical outputs.